 Some degree of pelvic organ prolapse occurs in up to one-third of women in the United States, a quarter of whom experience symptoms.
 If you find yourself among this group due to a condition called cystocele (a prolapsed bladder) you can take some comfort in knowing you’re in good company.
 But that hardly solves your problem, which is where we come in.

-At Bela Vida Urogynecology, Dr. Bela Kudish and Dr. Vivian Aguilar and their team understand the negative impact that cystocele can have on your life.
+At Bela Vida Urogynecology, Dr. Bela Kudish and the team understand the negative impact that cystocele can have on your life.
 We offer a number of solutions, depending upon the degree of your bladder prolapse.
 Our goal is to help women in the Oviedo and Kissimmee, Florida, area lead happy, active lives free from the constraints that a condition like cystocele can place on them.

 If you’re struggling with cystocele, here’s a look at some of your options.